w3c/wai-website/pages/standards-guidelines/wcag/wcag3-intro.md

 We will update this page regularly as work on the WCAG 3 Draft progresses.

-## Updated Requirements and Explainer
+## Status: In-progress drafts

-As part of the December 2024 update we have published updated [Requirements](https://www.w3.org/TR/wcag-3.0-requirements/) and [Explainer](https://www.w3.org/TR/wcag-3.0-explainer/) documents.
+In December 2024, we published updated drafts:

-The Requirements are drawn from the research conducted by the Silver Community Group.
-They capture the key principles and requirements that will help shape how WCAG 3 develops and determining when it is successfully complete.
+* [Requirements for WCAG 3](https://www.w3.org/TR/wcag-3.0-requirements/) describes the key principles and requirements that will help shape how WCAG 3 develops and determe when it is successfully complete.

-The Explainer provides an overview of the history and goals of WCAG 3.
-This document also describes the current thinking on the structure of the guidelines and the conformance model.
+* **[Explainer for WCAG 3](https://www.w3.org/TR/wcag-3.0-explainer/)** provides an overview of the history and goals of WCAG 3.
+It describes the structure of the guidelines and the conformance model for the December 2024 draft of WCAG 3.
+We suggest reading the Explainer before reading WCAG 3.

-## Status: Exploratory Draft

-The Dec 2024 [WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/) includes **potential** Guidelines and Requirements which we are exploring.
-The final set of requirements in WCAG 3 will be different from this draft.
-Guidelines and Requirements will be edited, added, combined, and removed.
+* **[WCAG 3 Working Draft](https://www.w3.org/TR/wcag-3.0/)** includes potential guidelines and requirements that we are exploring.
+The final requirements in WCAG 3 will be different from this draft.
+Guidelines and requirements will be edited, added, combined, and removed.

-Some of the Guidelines and Requirements are marked as needing research.
-We are particularly interested in assistance identifying or conducting research to support or refute them.

 ### For your review

-When reviewing this update, please focus on the Guidelines section.

-In this draft, there are four updated sections that we would particularly like feedback on.
+In this WCAG 3 Working Draft, there are four updated sections that we would particularly like feedback on.
 The first three sections are guidelines:

 1. [Image alternatives guideline](https://w3.org/TR/wcag-3.0/#image-alternatives)
 2. [Keyboard focus appearance guideline](https://w3.org/TR/wcag-3.0/#keyboard-focus-appearance)
 3. [Clear meaning guideline](https://w3.org/TR/wcag-3.0/#clear-meaning)

-For these sections does the information under 'Which foundational requirements apply?' make the guidelines easier to understand and use?
+For these sections, does the information under 'Which foundational requirements apply?' make the guidelines easier to understand and use?

-The last section we would like feedback on is:
+The other section we would like feedback on is:

 4. [Conformance](https://w3.org/TR/wcag-3.0/#conformance)

-5.
-This section explains the approach to conformance that the Group is considering for WCAG 3.
+This section explains the conformance approach we are considering for WCAG 3.
 There are still many details to be worked out.
 Do you have constructive comments about this proposed conformance approach for WCAG 3?

+### Research needed

+Some of the guidelines and requirements are marked with "Needs additional research".
+We are particularly interested in assistance identifying or conducting research to support or refute them.

+### Comments

-To provide input, please file GitHub issues at: [https://github.com/w3c/wcag3/issues](https://github.com/w3c/wcag3/issues)<br>
+To provide input, please [open an issue in the WCAG 3 GitHub repository](https://github.com/w3c/wcag3/issues/new)<br>
 Or, if you are unable to use GitHub, email public-agwg-comments@w3.org

-Please create separate GitHub issues or email messages for each topic (rather than putting multiple topics in a single issue or email).
+**Please create separate GitHub issues or email messages for each topic**, rather than putting multiple topics in a single issue or email.

 ### Status of Sections